2859 N. Meridian St.

 Most people today are aware of the concussion risk to athletes, especially those in contact sports such as football.
 A study done by the National Center for Biotechnology Information found that 32% of young people under the age of nineteen suffer concussions or traumatic brain injuries (TBI).
 Rises in adolescent concussions are largely due to sports- and recreation-related head impacts.

-Indiana is already leading the nation when it comes to recognition of the dangers: The state recently enacted a law requiring youth-athletics coaches to complete training to help them identify the symptoms of concussions in their players and take action to address them.
+Indiana is already leading the nation when it comes to recognition of the dangers.
+The state enacted a law in 2016 requiring youth-athletics coaches to complete training to help them identify the symptoms of concussions in their players and take action to address them.
 The law was fully in effect as of July 2017.
 Before the law was fully enacted, Brebeuf Jesuit began using a system that actually monitors the hits players take on the field and relays warnings to coaches on the sidelines to keep them informed of potential problems.

 Some sports and play injuries are caused when activities take an unsafe turn or because something truly unforeseeable took place.
-But the stark reality is that few of these injuries are indisputably “accidents.”
+But the stark reality is that few of these injuries are indisputable “accidents.”
 Most are the result of unsafe conditions or take place when supervising adults make poor decisions.

 If you or a loved one have been injured as a result of a concussion or traumatic brain injury, contact the Indianapolis Brain Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.